Air Source Heat Pump Grants in Wales, using the new Government Boiler Upgrade Scheme (BUS).

 You will need a space of about 80cm x 80cm ( just under 3 feet by 3 feet) for the Hot Water Cylinder.

 If you are having an Air Source Heat Pump as a fully paying customer, i.e. you are not receiving any Grant funding, then there is no legal requirement to insulate.
-However, best advice is to insulate in order to get all of the benefits of an Air Source Heat Pump.
+However, the best advice is to insulate to get all of the benefits of an Air Source Heat Pump.

-If you are applying for a grant under the Boiler Upgrade Scheme (BUS) your property must have a valid Energy Performance Certificate (EPC)* and it must not have any outstanding recommendations for loft insulation and/or cavity wall insulation**.
-If there are cavity wall or Loft insulation recommendations they must be satisfied.
+If you are applying for a grant under the Boiler Upgrade Scheme (BUS), your property must have a valid Energy Performance Certificate (EPC)* and it must not have any outstanding recommendations for loft insulation and/or cavity wall insulation**.
+If there are cavity wall or Loft insulation recommendations in the EPC, they must be satisfied.

-You may be able to qualify for a grant for some or all of the cost for cavity wall insulation and loft insulation.
-You will not need to be on benefits and there are no income thresholds.
-This flowchart might help to explain what grants are available.
+You may be able to qualify for a grant for some or all of the cost of cavity wall insulation and loft insulation.
+You will not need to be on benefits, and there are no income thresholds.

 *If your property does not have an EPC, we can do one for you.